I Was Falsely Diagnosed With Cancer — Can I Sue?

 Human error is another common reason why false negatives come about.
 Studies show that those who specialize in looking for a specific type of cancer tend to have accurate findings.
 It is someone, like a general pathologist for example, who might not know the differences or subtleties of breast or lung cancer and might mistake a condition for cancer when it is not.

 It is difficult in the first place to be diagnosed with cancer, but to be misdiagnosed with cancer when you do not have it is a whole other whirlwind of emotions.

 If you or loved one experienced pain and suffering due to a cancer misdiagnosis, you have the right to pursue a medical malpractice suit.
 The first step is to find an experienced attorney ready to handle your misdiagnosis case.
-The lawyers at Goodrich & Geist, P.C. have plenty of experience in dealing with medical malpractice and can you help get the compensation that you deserve.
+The Pittsburgh PA Accident Attorneys at Goodrich & Geist, P.C. have plenty of experience in dealing with medical malpractice and can you help get the compensation that you deserve.

 Call 412-7661455 or fill out our online contact form today to schedule your appointment and begin discussing your legal avenues.